Flight-Free-UK/flight_free_uk_website/source/posts/how-to-go-on-school-trips-without-flying.html.markdown

 Replacing long-haul trips with short-haul coach travel has enabled more students to take part, especially those from low-income backgrounds.

 It has been a significant challenge for the Spanish department, because UK-Spain is a long overland journey.
-At first, the department took the ferry from Portsmouth to Santander, but this was not a pleasant experience for anyone, so they now take the coach all the way.
+At first, the department took the ferry from Portsmouth to Santander, but the 48-hour ferry journey was extremely challenging for the students, so they now take the coach all the way.
 It’s a 24 hour coach journey which is tiring for the staff and the students, although they mostly find it enjoyable.

 ##### The Flight Free Schools programme helps schools reduce or remove air travel for school trips, with three levels of involvement: bronze, silver and gold.
 Flight Free UK can help the schools plan flight-free trips, and help to communicate to the wider school community the benefits of travelling without flying.